confluentinc/ksql/docs-md/capacity-planning.md

 operations.
 If there are many keys, this requires more memory.
 It also makes reads and writes to the state store more expensive.
-Note that the size of the data in a state store is not limited by memory (RAM) but only by available disk space on a KSQL server.
+Note that the size of the data in a state store is not limited by memory (RAM) but only by available disk space on a ksqlDB server.

 Recommendations and Best Practices
 ----------------------------------

-### Interactive KSQL Servers vs. Non-Interactive (Headless) Servers
+### Interactive ksqlDB Servers vs. Non-Interactive (Headless) Servers

-By default, KSQL servers are configured for interactive use, which means you can use the KSQL CLI to interact with a KSQL cluster in order to, for example, execute new queries.
-Interactive KSQL usage allows for easy and quick iterative development and testing of your KSQL queries via the KSQL CLI.
+By default, ksqlDB Servers is configured for interactive use, which means you can use the ksqlDB CLI to interact with a ksqlDB cluster in order to, for example, execute new queries.
+Interactive ksqlDB usage allows for easy and quick iterative development and testing of your SQL queries via the ksqlDB CLI.

 You can also
 [configure the servers for headless, non-interactive operation](installation/server-config/index.md#non-interactive-headless-ksqldb-usage), where servers collaboratively run only a predefined list of queries.
-The result is essentially an elastic, fault-tolerant, and distributed stream processing application that communicates to the outside world by reading from and writing to Kafka topics.
+The result is essentially a scalable, fault-tolerant, and distributed stream processing application that communicates to the outside world by reading from and writing to {{ site.ak }} topics.
 Sizing, deploying, and managing in this scenario is similar to a
 [Kafka Streams application](https://docs.confluent.io/current/streams/index.html).
-You should integrate KSQL deployments with your own CI/CD pipeline, for example, to version-control the .sql file.
+You should integrate ksqlDB deployments with your own CI/CD pipeline, for example, to version-control the .sql file.

 Here are some guidelines for choosing between the configuration types:

--   For production deployments, headless, non-interactive KSQL clusters are recommended.
-This configuration provides the best isolation and, unlike interactive KSQL clusters, minimizes the likelihood of operator error and human mistakes.
+-   For production deployments, headless, non-interactive ksqlDB clusters are recommended.
+This configuration provides the best isolation and, unlike interactive ksqlDB clusters, minimizes the likelihood of operator error and human mistakes.
--   For exploring and experimenting with your data, interactive KSQL clusters are recommended.
+-   For exploring and experimenting with your data, interactive ksqlDB clusters are recommended.
 With this method you can quickly create queries for your use case that will function as a streaming "application" to produce meaningful results.
-You can then run this "application" with headless, non-interactive KSQL clusters in production.
+You can then run this "application" with headless, non-interactive ksqlDB clusters in production.
--   For interactive KSQL usage, you should deploy an interactive KSQL cluster per project or per team instead of a single, large KSQL cluster for your organization.
+-   For interactive ksqlDB usage, you should deploy an interactive ksqlDB cluster per project or per team instead of a single, large ksqlDB cluster for your organization.

-### Scaling KSQL
+### Scaling ksqlDB

-You can scale KSQL by adding more capacity per server (scaling vertically) or by adding more servers (scaling horizontally).
-You can scale KSQL clusters during live operations without loss of data.
-For example, you can add and remove KSQL servers to increase or decrease processing capacity.
+You can scale ksqlDB by adding more capacity per server (scaling vertically) or by adding more servers (scaling horizontally).
+You can scale ksqlDB clusters during live operations without loss of data.
+For example, you can add and remove ksqlDB servers to increase or decrease processing capacity without disturbing running queries.
 When scaling vertically, configure servers with a larger number of stream threads.
 For more information, see [ksql.streams.num.stream.threads](installation/server-config/config-reference.md#ksqlstreamsnumstreamthreads).
-If you're scaling past eight cores, it's generally recommended to scale horizontally by adding servers.
+If you're scaling past eight cores, we recommend scaling horizontally by adding servers.

-Similar to {{ site.kstreams }}, KSQL throughput scales well as resources are added, if your Kafka topics have enough partitions to increase parallelism.
+Similar to {{ site.kstreams }}, ksqlDB throughput scales well as resources are added, if your Kafka topics have enough partitions to increase parallelism.
 For example, if your input topic has five partitions, the maximum parallelism is also five; a maximum of five cores/threads would